buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	    1. AFTER pressure is <3.1 pascals (or <5.8) and stabilizes: turn on the turbo molecular pump
 			* __Note:__ A sound resembling a jet engine is normal, as long as it only lasts < a minute
-			* If the sound continues, reverse the steps to shut down the GC and troubleshoot
 			* Wait for vacuum to return and stabilize before moving on
 	    1. Turn on ion source heater
 			* GC and MS indicators in top right of screen should soon say 'ready'
-	    1. Wait at least 24 hours before running samples on GCMS.
+	    1. Wait at least 24 hours before running samples on GCMS
 			* This allows for any contaminating air in system to be purged
 1. Run GCMS tuning proceedure
+2. Run leak check procedure
-1. Load a method or create a new method
+3. Load a method or create a new method
 	* Make sure that GC and MS are heating up to the method's specified temps
 	* A batch file can then be created if needed